 The 914 had been sitting in storage for awhile and needed a few items to get it back out on the road.
 This 914 2.0 will make a very nice addition to someones collection and with excellent examples being sought after this one will find a very nice home.

-Visit Hi Tec Automotive online at www.hitecauto.com to see more pictures of this vehicle or call us at 415-258-9619 today to schedule your test drive.
+Visit Hi Tec Automotive online at www.hitecauto.com or call us at 415-258-0135 today to speak with a representative.